StemTBioinf/UNIX/index.md

 ```

 It has a lot of options of which I use these:
-- **-name** '*.R' finds all R scripts in the folder and the sub-folders
+- **-name '*.R'** finds all R scripts in the folder and the sub-folders
-- **-type d** finds all directories (f files)
+- **-type d** finds all directories (**f** files)
 - **-exec grep test {} +** applies 'grep test' to all identified files
 - **-maxdepth 1** stops at the first sub-folder level

+## Advanced exercise - Likely skip VERY COMPLICATED

+To make it very clear right at the start: I would not use a bash script to do this.
+I would recommend you to try this here and remember, that you can do really complicated things using only bash.
+Just because bash can handle the problem does not translate into one should use bash for the problem.

-As an exercise please get all genes from all installed mouse gtf files in the area chr4:10000002-19000002 and put them into separate outfiles.
+Please get all genes from all installed mouse gtf files in the area chr4:10000002-19000002 and put them into separate outfiles.
+And of cause do that in one go, not for each file separately.
+Do not hardcode the filenames.

 This is a very complex task.
 Probably bad as an example here, but the more complex the more to learn.